 Is your team growing, or else do you need to replace a recent departure – temporarily or permanently?
-Fill out our simple Contact Form and we’ll get back to you within 48 hours to start outlining the job functions, learning more about the way your team operates, and zeroing-in on your ideal person.
+Fill out our simple Contact Form and we’ll get back to you within 48 hours to quickly outline the job functions, learn about the way your team operates, and zero-in on your ideal person.
 Getting these questions out of the way on the front-end means we won’t waste your time when it comes to resumes or interviews.

 Bombarding you with 10 resumes isn’t good for anyone.
 We’ll always restrict the number of profiles to the 2-3 people who best match what you’re looking for, having vetted them in advance and spoken to them via virtual meeting or in person.

 Since we’ve worked with thousands of finance, accounting, technology, and recruiting professionals, we can spot a winning profile from a mile away.
-When you say you’re looking for a one-in-a-million Financial Analyst or SCRUM master, you can trust us to determine exactly which attributes are essential to that successful hire – and which skills don’t frankly make a difference.
+When you say you’re looking for a one-in-a-million Financial Analyst or iOS Developer, you can trust us to determine exactly which attributes are essential to that successful hire – and which attributes don’t frankly make a difference.